ivixxxxxxx/freedom-fixed/README.md

 ## Usage

-run osu, then run the injector. mod ui should appear in top left corner of the osu! window, see [controls](#controls).
+run osu, then run your favorite injector. mod ui should appear in top left corner of the osu! window, see [controls](#controls).

 ### Controls